jessicascarborough/432-2021/quizzes/quizA/README.md

 and we will provide a link to that sheet on 2021-03-12.
 All of your answers must be submitted through the Google Form by **9 PM** on Monday 2021-03-22, without exception.
-The form will close at that time, and no extensions will be made available, so please do not wait until Tuesday morning to submit.
+The form will close at that time, and no extensions will be made available, so please do not wait until Monday evening to submit.
 We will not accept any responses except through the Google Form.

 The Google Form contains places to provide your responses to each